Cold Neutron Imaging and Efficiency Measurements with a Boron-10 Coated Double-GEM Detector: Experimental Setup and Method

 \subsection{Absolute Efficiency Measurement Setup}

+The absolute detection efficiency was evaluated using a Ce:LiCAF scintillator as a reference detector.
+Previous measurements using a \qty{2}{mm} thick Ce:LiCAF scintillator reported a relative efficiency of \(82\pm5\%\) compared with GS20 glass~\cite{IWANOWSKA2011319}.
+In the present experiment, however, the reference crystal had a thickness of 1 cm.
+The approximation of an effectively complete neutron absorber is therefore justified by the large absorption probability of 4.03 meV cold neutrons in the crystal.
+The \({}^{6}\mathrm{Li}\) number density of the crystal is approximately \(9.1\times10^{21}~\mathrm{cm^{-3}}\).

+The reference-detector count rate was obtained after neutron/gamma separation using the pulse-shape difference of the Ce:LiCAF scintillation signal~\cite{IWANOWSKA2011319}.
+In particular, a rise-time cut was applied to reject gamma-induced events, which have a pulse shape different from that of neutron-induced \({}^{6}\mathrm{Li}(n,\alpha)t\) events.
+Only events passing the neutron-selection cut were used to determine \(R_{\mathrm{LiCAF,on}}\) and \(R_{\mathrm{LiCAF,off}}\).
+This procedure suppresses gamma contamination in the reference count rate used for the BGEM efficiency calculation.
+The 1 cm Ce:LiCAF crystal was therefore treated as an effectively complete absorber for 4.03 meV neutrons.

-The absolute detection efficiency was evaluated using a Ce:LiCAF scintill\-ator as a reference detector.
-The efficiency of the boron-coated GEM ($\epsilon_{\text{BGEM}}$) was determined by comparing its background-subtracted count rate to that of the reference detector under identical beam conditions, as defined by Eq.~\ref{eq:efficiency}:
+The efficiency of the boron-coated GEM (\(\epsilon_{\text{BGEM}}\)) was determined by comparing its background-subtracted count rate to that of the reference detector under identical beam conditions, as defined by Eq.~\ref{eq:efficiency}:

-, where $R_{\text{BGEM, on}}$ and $R_{\text{BGEM, off}}$ denote the measured count rates of the boron-coated GEM detector under beam-on and beam-off conditions, respect\-ively.
-Similarly, $R_{\text{LiCAF, on}}$ and $R_{\text{LiCAF, off}}$ represent the corresponding count rates obtained from the reference Ce:LiCAF scintillator under the same experimental conditions.
-The term $\epsilon_{\text{LiCAF}}$ refers to the intrinsic detection efficiency of the reference detector.
+where \(R_{\text{BGEM,on}}\) and \(R_{\text{BGEM,off}}\) denote the measured count rates of the boron-coated GEM detector under beam-on and beam-off conditions, respectively.
+Similarly, \(R_{\text{LiCAF,on}}\) and \(R_{\text{LiCAF,off}}\) represent the corresponding count rates obtained from the reference Ce:LiCAF scintillator under the same experimental conditions.
+The term \(\epsilon_{\mathrm{LiCAF}}\) denotes the effective neutron efficiency assigned to the reference detector after neutron-event selection.
+In the present analysis, this value was approximated as unity based on the near-complete absorption probability of \qty{4.03}{meV} neutrons in the \qty{1}{cm} thick Ce:LiCAF crystal.

-While previous studies regarding a \qty{2}{mm} thick Ce:LiCAF scintillator reported a relative efficiency of \num{82} $\pm$ \qty{5}{\%} compared to a GS20 glass~\cite{IWANOWSKA2011319}, we assumed an intrinsic efficiency of unity ($\epsilon_{\text{LiCAF}} \approx 1$) for the reference detector used in this study.
-This assumption is justified by two factors.
-First, the incident beam consisted of cold neutrons (\qty{4.03}{meV}), which have a significantly higher capture cross-section of $^{6}\mathrm{Li}$ compared to thermal neutrons due to the $1/v$ dependence.
-Second, the scintillator used in our setup had a thickness of \qty{10}{mm}, which is sufficiently thick to act as a total absorber for the cold neutron beam, effectively mitigating the transmission losses observed in thinner samples described in the literature.
+The coated/uncoated comparison was introduced not only to verify the neutron sensitivity associated with the \({}^{10}\mathrm{B}_{4}\mathrm{C}\) converter layer, but also to define a practical operating region.
+Since switching off or changing the bias of the coated cathode would modify the electric-field configuration and charge-collection conditions, an uncoated detector with otherwise identical geometry provides a more direct control reference for separating the converter-induced neutron signal from beam-related and detector-related background contributions.